DFE-Digital/get-help-with-tech/app/views/devices_guidance/safeguarding_for_device_users.md

 Your name is not shared with the DfE or mobile device management software providers (including their contracted partners).

-### When we can use your personal information
+## When we can use your personal information

 To use your personal information we need to meet one (or more) conditions in the data protection legislation.
-For this service we can use your information as part of our legitimate interest.
+For this service we can use your information as part of our legitimate interests to provide a safe and secure platform, including disabling laptops that may have been stolen.

-### How long we hold personal information
+## How long we hold personal information

 Personal information is held by the DfE and the protective software providers (including their contracted partners) for up to 2 years.

-### Who we share your personal information with
+## Who we share your personal information with

 We only share your personal information with the protective software providers (and their contracted partners) under our agreement for the reasons described above, unless there is a legal requirement for us to share it.

-### Your individual rights
+## Your individual rights

 Under the Data Protection Act 2018, you’re entitled to ask if we hold information relating to you and ask for a copy, by making a ‘subject access request’.